 - Small enough to fit in a truck tool box or car trunk when collapsed

 - Scissor jack requires hand cranking to raise and lower the vehicle

 Get the Big Red T10152 floor jack for trucks at Amazon or The Home Depot.

 What to Consider When Choosing a Floor Jack for Trucks

 Getting a big hunk of metal, plastic, and steel off the ground takes a bit of muscle.
 Luckily, that muscle comes from the jack, not you.
 The following is a list of important considerations to keep in mind while shopping for the best floor jack for trucks.

 There’s a stark size difference between a compact car and a ¾-ton pickup truck.
 For that reason, it’s easy to see why a larger, more robust floor jack might be necessary for getting a big truck off the ground.
 These floor jacks typically have heavier load capacities and higher lifting ranges.

-Trucks and SUVs don’t have the same height restrictions as sportier sedans or coupes, so floor jacks don’t have to be quite so low profile to slide underneath them.
-This means home mechanics have more flexibility when choosing the type of jack they’d like to use.
+Trucks and SUVs don’t have the same height restrictions as sportier sedans or coupes, so floor jack stands don’t have to be quite so low profile to slide underneath them.
+This means home mechanics have more flexibility when choosing the type of car jack they’d like to use for car maintenance.
 Floor jacks, bottle jacks, electric jacks, and scissor jacks all fit well under a truck or an SUV.

 Manual vs. Electric vs. Pneumatic